hbtheblogger/Bike.inc/README.md

 Citation: Hunter-Buffington, Jack.
 "Bike.inc" A Byte of Creativity, special issue of Ctrl-Alt-DH, no. 3 (2025).

-Tags: game, social media, research-creation
+Tags: bike, bicycles, game, digital-storytelling, sustainability, research-creation, choose-your-own-adventure

 Authors: Jack Hunter-Buffington

 Abstract: Through this digital game choose your adventure in the creative cycle of making your own bike brand.

-Keywords:
+Keywords: Bike, Sustainability, Storytelling, Creative